Ahmed-ata112/Mars-Exploration/ReadMe.md

 	>	_CRT_SECURE_NO_WARNINGS

-* save and Restart Vs and it should work.
+* Save and Restart Vs and it should work.

 #### Image from the Program: